Install the Datadog Agent Integration Developer Tool

 3. Check the Homebrew installation output and run any additional commands recommended by the installation script.

-4. Verify that the Python binary is installed in your PATH and that you’ve installed the correct version:
+4. Verify that the Python binary is installed in your PATH and that have installed the correct version:

 You should see the following output depending on your Mac architecture: